 The river is vital for the livelihoods of local communities.
 Fishing is a crucial activity, with many people depending on it for sustenance and income.
 The river also supports agriculture along its banks, where communities grow crops.

-The region around the Ruki River is rich in biodiversity.
+The region around the Ruki River is home to diverse wildlife.
 It is part of the Congo Basin, the second-largest tropical rainforest area in the world, which is a critical habitat for endangered species.

 Among the most notable species are elephants and chimpanzees, whose populations thrive in the surrounding forests.
 Other primates such as bonobos also live in this region, making it a critical area for primate conservation.

-The Ruki River is also home to several species of reptiles and amphibians – some of which are unique to the region.
+The Ruki River also supports several species of reptiles and amphibians – some of which are unique to the region.

 Understanding and protecting the Ruki River and its surroundings are crucial for the DRC’s environmental sustainability, economic development, and the well-being of its communities.